 Mental Illnesses that Count for SSDI Benefits

 Virtually any mental illness can qualify if it causes severe enough symptoms.
-The main criterion the Social Security Administration (SSA) uses to evaluate a disability is whether it prevents you from working on a regular basis.
-To assist in this, they refer to the Listing of Impairments—a document listing every health condition that’s known to cause disability.
+The main criterion the Social Security Administration (SSA) uses to evaluate a disability is whether it prevents you from working regularly.
+To assist in this, they refer to the Listing of Impairments, a document listing every health condition known to cause disability.